-ROM EPROM PROM EEPROM
+ROM EPROM PROM EEPROM CPU model and overview of main components

-CPUCPU model and overview of main components
+The fetch, decode and execute cycle with relevance to the Instruction Pointer, Current Instruction Register, Memory Address Register and the CPU including

-The fetch, decode and execute cycle with relevance to the Instruction Pointer, Current including
+Memory Data Register.

-Instruction Register, Memory Address Register and Memory Data Register.
+Registers The purpose and use of internal registers in the functioning of

-Registers The purpose and use of special internal registers in the functioning of the CPU
+Data registers (Consider the four GP registers AX, BX, CX, DX) Stack Pointer and the stack with a description of PUSH and POP

-Data registers (Consider the four GP registers AX, BX, CX, DX) Stack Pointer and the stack with a description of PUSH and POP Status or flag register considering the zero and carry flag as examples.
+Status or flag register considering the zero and carry flag as examples.

-Assembly Language Instructions
+Assembly Language